 Retouching photos in this way raises a number of concerns.
-One is that the already unrealistic bodies youth are exposed to are made literally impossible – models frequently have collarbones, ribs and even hips erased to make them look thinner – guaranteeing that even those who meet media standards of attractiveness will still be left feeling inadequate.
+One is that the already unrealistic bodies youth are exposed to are made literally impossible.
+Senior graphic designers have admitted that editing includes retouching everything, “they elongate necks.
+They tuck in arms.
+They take out veins”.
+Even models have stated they, at times, feel inadequate and say they if they do not like the way they look to photographers they claim they can edit that part out.
+This guarantees that even those who meet media standards of attractiveness will still be left feeling inferior.
 (This is a Digital Age twist on the old “ring around the collar” tactic of creating anxieties that consumers didn’t know they had.)
 In some cases, real women’s bodies have been abandoned completely, as in the ads created for retailer H&M that put models’ heads onto computer-generated bodies.

 “The Complicated Art of Airbrushing Abdominals.”
 Jezebel, October 7, 2010. <http://jezebel.com/5658169/the-complicated-art-of-creating-abdominals?tag=photoshopofhorrors>